 But back to this salad, Charles and I love salads that double as a meal, especially in the summer time.
 It’s easy to get stuck in a rut with dinner or with salads in general, so consider this a new contender for your regular line-up!

 This Santa-Fe inspired salad is loaded with veggies and packed with protein – you can make it completely vegan by substituting tofu for the chicken and vegan feta for the feta cheese (or simply leaving out the cheese).
-I’ve made it both ways as pictured in this post and loved them both!

 If you’re looking for other similar salad recipes try out this Grilled Peach Salad with Spicy Prawns at the height of peach season (that’s a bit unfair of me given that I’m writing this in March), my Falafel Salad with Garlic Tahini Dressing or this Ultimate Power Salad for a nutrient-packed satisfying meal that will leave your body saying ‘thank you’.